Healthcare in Indonesia

 - Consider using a specialised mosquito net or sleeping under a sheet (Indonesians typically don’t use a selimut unless in cold areas).

 - Mosquito coils and other anti-mosquito methods are readily available in Indonesia, as are insect sprays.

 - You can also try sleeping with a fan on full-blast to blow the mosquitoes off course or spray your room a couple of hours before sleeping.

 You should check with your doctor about the worth of using anti-malarial medication.
 Most students decide not to take anti-malarials during the study program, preferring other precautions instead, and only take medication when they are in an isolated or remote area.
 You should make this choice carefully in consultation with your doctor.

 Food and water

-Another simple preventative measure is the treatment of bites and scratches (especially coral scratches).
-In the tropics, these can rapidly become septic, so it’s wise to thoroughly clean the lesion with soapy water and apply an antiseptic solution.
+In the tropics, bites and scratches (especially coral scratches) can rapidly become septic, so it’s wise to thoroughly clean the lesion with soapy water and apply an antiseptic solution.